davedean/eztel/tools/README_TRACK_MAP_GENERATOR.md

 Track maps provide visual context by overlaying track limit boundaries beneath telemetry traces in the track view.
 To generate a track map, you need to drive calibration laps that follow the left and right edges of the track, then process them using the track map generator tool.

+### Fast QA via browser preview (new)

+Before touching the CLI you can open `admin/track-map-preview.html` in your browser, drag the calibration CSVs in, tag them (left/right/centre), and tune the sample count + smoothing.
+The preview page plots the raw laps vs the generated edges, lets you download the JSON, or seeds the SPA via localStorage (`Open in viewer`) so you can validate the overlay instantly without copying files into `assets/trackmaps/`.

 ## Prerequisites

 - LMU (Le Mans Ultimate) with telemetry export enabled